TheLastCayen/tinymice/README.md

-Tinymice is a simple and light Auto Clicker developed with Lazarus.
-The target operating system is linux but windows user can compile the software by removing codebotctrls from the dependency.
+TinyMice is a simple and light Auto Clicker developed with Lazarus.

-This software need Sqlite.
-To avoid libsqlite3.so error, you need to install libsqlite3-dev.
+The target operating system is Linux, but windows user can compile the software by removing codebotctrls from the Project Dependency.
+There is also a version of Lazarus for Mac but since I don't own a mac, I can't try to port TinyMice.

 **License**: